codess-aus/PL-900/Power_BI.md

 ## Power Query:
 You should use Power Query to connect to and transform data.
 Although you can use many components in Power BI to connect and retrieve data, all the tools use Power Query for data cleansing and data transformation.

+Power Query allows you to connect to data sources and perform complex transformations

 ## Power BI Mobile App
 Power BI Mobile App is used to access your report hosted in Power BI Service.

 You should not use Power BI Mobile.
 Power BI Mobile is used to display Power 81 reports and dashboards.

+You could also publish the report as an app to your co-workers.
+You can create a Power app to bundle dashboards and regn)rts and publish these as apps to your whole organization or to specific people or groups, for example to your co-workers.
+You can also publish the app to a broader audience, like your entire company.

 ## Dashboard.
 Dashboard is a collection of visuals from a Power BI report hosted in Power AI Service.